Automotive, fleet and coronavirus – what to doFinance

 Our aim is to ensure we can adapt to the changing situation and keep our customers as mobile as possible.

-LeasePlan’s specialist teams are currently working to put together solutions to keep businesses moving through this crisis.
+Our specialist teams are currently will put together solutions to keep businesses moving through this crisis.

-- A joint review of your situation, and an analysis of your fleet – with an extra focus on the vehicles that are up for renewal and opportunities for mid-lease changes
+- A joint review of your business and an analysis of your fleet – focusing on vehicles up for renewal and opportunities for mid-lease changes

-Keep up to date with LeasePlan’s response to COVID-19 here.
+Keep up to date with our response to COVID-19 here.